Things to do with Kids in New Orleans

 2) Discover Audubon Zoo

-Tickets are typically about $25 per adult, but we offer a pay-what-you-like French Quarter ghost tour.
+Tickets on most tours are around $25 per adult, but we offer a pay-what-you-like French Quarter ghost tour.
 Learn about our tour and others.

 4) Spend some time in City Park

 City Park full of wonderful activities for kids.
 There’s the Carousel Gardens amusement park, a wonderful themed playground, known as Storyland, and a mini-golf course.